ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/avh_matter/2setup.md

 Ensure you have enabled the token to `Update GitHub Action workflows`.

-You may wish to create a local scratchpad text file containing the below details (which will be unique to you), so that you can easily copy-and-paste from.
+You may wish to create a local scratch pad text file containing the below details (which will be unique to you), so that you can easily copy and paste from.

 ```
 YOUR_GITHUB_USERNAME